 The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement (see Note 3 to the accompanying financial statements) is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock.
-As of December 31, 2010 and June 30, 2011, management's estimate of the fair value of the Miami Earnout was approximately \$2,063,000.
+As of December 31, 2010 and September 30, 2011, management's estimate of the fair value of the Miami Earnout was approximately \$2,063,000 and \$2,138,000, respectively.
+During the three months ended September 30, 2011, management determined (based on a number of factors, including the most recent financial results of the Miami division) that the estimate of the fair value of the Miami Earnout required an increase of \$75,000.

-The Miami Earnout is payable (subject to the provisions of the Acquisition Agreement) around the first quarter of 2012.
+The Miami Earnout is payable (subject to the provisions of the Acquisition Agreement) near the first quarter of 2012.
 The Company's ability to fund the earn-out obligations will be dependent on cash flow from operations and borrowings under the Credit Agreement.